-Because rheumatoid arthritis is a systemic condition (ie, it can have an effect on the whole body) symptoms may be similar to having the flu.
-Rheumatoid arthritis can cause problems with other parts of the body.
-These include:
+Because rheumatoid arthritis is a systemic condition (ie: it can affect the whole body) symptoms may be similar to having the flu.
+The inflammation associated with rheumatoid arthritis can cause problems with other parts of the body, including:

-There is no single test that diagnoses rheumatoid arthritis.
+There is no single test to confirm a diagnosis of rheumatoid arthritis.
 In its initial stages it may be difficult to distinguish rheumatoid arthritis from other forms of connective tissue inflammation, such as gout, systemic lupus erythematosus (SLE), and fibromyalgia.
-In order to diagnose rheumatoid arthritis a doctor will usually undertake the following:

 - A full medical history, including any family history of rheumatoid arthritis